Citation, DOI and article data

-Unfortunately due to their proximity to the articlular surface and growth plate complete eradication is difficult.
-As a result recurrence rates are relatively high (8 - 20%), and injury to the growth plate may result in growth arrest and limb-length discrepancy 7.
+Unfortunately due to their proximity to the articular surface and growth plate complete eradication is difficult.
+As a result recurrence rates are relatively high (8-20%), and injury to the growth plate may result in growth arrest and limb-length discrepancy 7.

-Complications associated with chondroblastomas include pathologic fractures and rarely, malignant transformation and pulmonary metastasis 6.
+Complications associated with chondroblastomas include pathological fractures and rarely, malignant transformation and pulmonary metastasis 6.

 The differential is that of other lesions which have a predilection for the epiphysis or apophysis (see differential for an epiphyseal lesion).
 Specific lesions to be considered include 10:

 - clear cell chondrosarcoma: see chondroblastoma vs clear cell chondrosarcoma